fukatani/rujaion/README.md

 You can browse contest task by Dock Browser Widget.
 You can hide (or show) browser, press F11 key.
-If page URL is contest task page, contest task is downloaded by online-judge-tools.
+If page URL is contest task page, contest task is downloaded automatically by online-judge-tools.